0xkol/rfc6056-device-tracker/README.md

 To run the server on your loopback interface, replace `<capturing-interface>` with `lo`.

 2\.
 Access the tracker via the browser.
-(Make sure your OS runs on an affected Linux kernel version.)
+(Make sure your OS runs on a vulnerable Linux kernel; You can use our tool `CVE-2022-32296_tester.py` to test that.)

 3\.
 Type the tracker IP address on the "Tracker address" field.